pretix/pretix/doc/admin/installation/docker_smallscale.rst

     [Install]
     WantedBy=multi-user.target

 You can leave the MySQL socket volume out if you're using PostgreSQL.
-You can now run the following comamnds to enable and start the service::
+You can now run the following commands to enable and start the service::

     # systemctl daemon-reload